-3. The number of shares that may be issued under performance unit award agreements granted in each of the prior two years depends upon the Company's actual pre-incentive compensation operating profit relative to the targeted pre-incentive compensation operating profit for the 3-year performance period.
+3. The number of shares that may be issued under performance unit award agreements granted in each of the prior two years depends upon the Company's actual pre-incentive compensation operating profit for the 3-year performance period.
 The number of the awards reflects the target level of performance units granted, and the value of the awards is based upon the closing price of our common stock on December 30, 2023, which was \$125.55.